mdeely/albert-marketing-pages-jekyll/_case-studies/soulsville-charter.md

 ## Key Outcomes at TSCS

-* Intentional, aligned support was provided to frst time AP® students in new AP® courses through partnership with Albert.
+* Intentional, aligned support was provided to first time AP® students in new AP® courses through partnership with Albert.
 * TSCS’ AP® program grew from 11 students in 2012 to 51 students in 2016.
 * AP® US History saw a jump from 8% pass rate to 54% after implementing weekly after-school practice with Albert.